It’s easy to fall asleep when a parrot’s warm, relaxed, and comfortably nestled against you.

 Depending on how much a parrot enjoys resting with you, it may refuse to sleep in its cage.
 It may also develop unnatural sleeping patterns, making it susceptible to over-tiredness and behavioral problems.

 Parrots thrive on routine and structure.
 Throwing their routine out of sync with unregulated sleeping patterns will stress and confuse birds accustomed to a defined structure to their days.

 If the parrot wakes up while you’re asleep, it could enter an unsafe room.
 Here are some hazards:

 - Other pets.

 - Open windows.

 - Cords and wires.

-Worse yet, if it gains access to the outside, it could fly away, never to return.
+If it finds an open door or window, it could fly away, never to return.
 While this is the worst-case scenario, it could happen, especially if you’re asleep and unable to stop your parrot from escaping.

 How Do Parrots Sleep at Night?

 Parrots sleep while standing on one leg; they tuck one foot into their feathers so it’s comfy and warm.